 Technological change is accelerating, disrupting the familiar.
 Every day brings new opportunities as well as new challenges.
 No one knows what tomorrow will look like – but it will unquestionably be different from today.
 How can young people develop the knowledge, skills and values they will need to survive, thrive and contribute in this uncertain future?
 CMKL University was established as a partial answer to this question.

-CMKL University (Carnegie Mellon University Thailand) is a collaboration between Carnegie Mellon University (CMU), the cradle of Artificial Intelligence, and King Mongkut’s Institute of Technology Ladkrabang (KMITL), a leading engineering university in Thailand.
-Working with CMU, CMKL offers dual-degree post-graduate programs in Electrical and Computer Engineering (ECE).
-In addition, CMKL has pioneered an exciting new curriculum in Artificial Intelligence and Computer Engineering (AiCE)for both undergraduate and graduate students.
-CMKL’s third major program is Master of Science in Technology and Creative Innovation (TCI), which brings together entrepreneurial, cross-disciplinary teams with expertise in computing, business and the arts to create new advances at the interface between technology and entertainment.
+CMKL University is a joint collaboration between Carnegie Mellon University, a leader in AI research, and King Mongkut's Institute of Technology Ladkrabang, a leading engineering university in Thailand.
+Together, they offer dual-degree graduate programs in Electrical and Computer Engineering (ECE).
+Leveraging the knowledge acquired through this partnership, CMKL has pioneered an innovative single-degree program in Artificial Intelligence and Computer Engineering (AiCE) for both undergraduate and graduate students.
+Additionally, CMKL offers a notable single-degree Master of Science in Technology and Creative Innovation (TCI), which brings together entrepreneurial, cross-disciplinary teams with expertise in computing, business and the arts to create new advances at the interface between technology and entertainment.

 In the ECE program, master’s and PhD students spend part of their time studying in Thailand and part in Pittsburgh on the Carnegie-Mellon University campus.
 They work with both CMKL and CMU professors on cutting-edge research and have the chance to interact with stakeholders at top U.S. companies.